NVIDIA-NeMo/Run/docs/BUILD_INSTRUCTIONS.md

 # Navigate to the cloned directory
 cd docs-example-project-setup

-# Create a new branch for staging/sandbox testing
+# Create a new branch for staging/sandbox tests
 git checkout -b staging
 ```